Super Bowl 50: Host selection process

 The league eventually narrowed the bids to three sites: New Orleans' Mercedes-Benz Superdome, Miami's Sun Life Stadium, and Santa Clara's Levi's Stadium.

 The league announced on October 16, 2012, that the two finalists were Sun Life Stadium and Levi's Stadium.
-The South Florida/Miami area has previously hosted the event 10 times (tied for most with New Orleans), with the most recent one being Super Bowl XLIV in 2010.
+The South Florida/Miami area had previously hosted the event 10 times (tied for most with New Orleans), with the most recent one being Super Bowl XLIV in 2010.
 The San Francisco Bay Area last hosted in 1985 (Super Bowl XIX), held at Stanford Stadium in Stanford, California, won by the home team 49ers.
 The Miami bid depended on whether the stadium underwent renovations.
 However, on May 3, 2013, the Florida legislature refused to approve the funding plan to pay for the renovations, dealing a significant blow to Miami's chances.

 On May 21, 2013, NFL owners at their spring meetings in Boston voted and awarded the game to Levi's Stadium.
 The $1.2 billion stadium opened in 2014.
 It was the first Super Bowl held in the Bay Area since Super Bowl XIX was held at Stanford Stadium in 1985 following the 1984 season, and the first held in California since Super Bowl XXXVII held at Qualcomm Stadium in San Diego in 2003.